signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ```

 <div class="message-box note">
-Usually, the Python package manager PIP installs automatically but if it didn't happen please refer to [the official documentation](https://pip.pypa.io/en/stable/installation/).
+Usually, the Python package manager PIP installs automatically but if it didn't happen please refer to the official documentation https://pip.pypa.io/en/stable/installation/.
 </div>

 6. **Run your app** To make sure the app works normally, run it: